Why “conservative” Michelle Malkin’s political opinion may trigger even “Filipino-American conservatives”

 Malkin supports the movement to legalize marijuana strictly for medical use.
-However, it is interesting to note that Malkin’s views on marijuana were different several years ago; she was totally against it.
+However, it is interesting that Malkin’s views on marijuana differed several years ago; she was totally against it.

 Malkin on alt-right figure Nick Fuentes

-Malkin spoke glowingly about Nick Fuentes, a 21-year-old broadcaster who is known for making racial and anti-Semitic comments.
-Worst, a holocaust denier although Nick denies it.
+Malkin spoke glowingly about Nick Fuentes, a 21-year-old broadcaster known for making racial and anti-Semitic comments.
+Worst, a holocaust denier, although Nick denies it.
 Malkin quoted saying Fuentes is “one of the New Right leaders,” according to The Daily Beast.

 She also praised Fuentes’ followers.
 After voicing her support for Fuentes, the conservative group Young Americans for Freedom (YAF) cut its ties with Malkin.